Cryoshell: 2015–Present: Next to Machines

 In February 2015, concept artist Christian Faber confirmed that Cryoshell would produce the soundtrack for Rebel Nature, a multimedia project that he is currently developing.
 Recording began the following September for a mobile app game called Escape RIG21.
 Songs inspired by Rebel Nature will make up Cryoshell's second studio album, Next to Machines.
 Production was originally set to be crowdfunded through Kickstarter, but the band managed to secure their own finance prior to the campaign's May 2017 launch.
 Five singles were released ahead of the album – "Nature Girl" (a cover of "Nature Boy" by Nat King Cole), "Don't Look Down" and "Slipping" in 2018, "Dive" in 2020, and "Faux" in 2021.

 Additionally, an orchestral remix of "Gravity Hurts" featuring Lorentzen and the Budapest Art Orchestra was released in January 2018, followed by singular releases of the mixes featuring Brinck and Midgaard in December 2018.
-A classical version of "Creeping in My Soul" was also released in 2019, while the band collaborated with the synth-rock musician Essenger on the track "As Above, So Below", which was released in 2023 in celebration of "Bionicle Day".
+A classical version of "Creeping in My Soul" was also released in 2019, while the band collaborated with the synth-rock musician Essenger on the track "As Above, So Below", which was released in 2023 in celebration of "Bionicle Day" (stylized as "810NICLE Day").